Skip to main content

 How to turn OFF streaming for your organization

-You may not want to allow users to stream devices to the ManageXR web console.
-To prevent screen streaming, you can go to your Organization Settings > Security page and toggle it OFF.
+You may not want users to stream devices to the ManageXR web console.
+To prevent screen streaming, go to your Organization Settings > Security page and toggle it OFF.

 Is ManageXR's device screen streaming the same as the device-native casting feature?

-You will still have access to the device's native casting feature.
+No. If you wish to use native casting functionality, you can still access the device's native casting feature.
 Typically, the native casting feature is only useful for on-site troubleshooting or sharing.
-ManageXR's device screen streaming feature is an upgraded version of casting that lets you see what the end-user is seeing inside the headset from anywhere in the world.
+ManageXR's device screen streaming feature is an upgraded version of casting that lets you see what the end-user sees inside the headset from anywhere in the world.
 Additionally, with native device casting features, there are restrictions that make streaming nearly impossible to access remotely.
 For example, most native casting features require both the headset and the casting device to be on the same network and use the same login credentials.
 Check out our Meta casting troubleshooting article to learn more.

 Need more help?